The previous chapter may be found here.

 Sample of Redondo Creek Member.
 35 52.289N 106 38.511W

 The yellow color is from hydrothermal alteration, and suggests

 that the Redondo Creek Member erupted into a crater lake that had

 formed in the caldera.
 The Deer Canyon Rhyolite is also frequently

 altered, and shows that a lake quickly accumulated in the caldera

 after it was formed.
-This lake would likely have been rather
+This lake would likely have been hot and

 Further north and up slope from Route 126, there are outcrops of Redondo Creek Member that have been extensively hydrothermally altered, to the point where the remaining rock is spongy.